stanleyh1/be-ribbit/README.md

 Welcome to Ribbit, an api for interacting with a reddit-style news site.

-Access to the hosted version: (insert link here)
+Access to the hosted version: https://git.heroku.com/nc-news-hannah.git

 Ribbit's api has the following endpoints:

 /api:
 GET a list of all available endpoints

 /api/articles:

-GET a list of all posted articles, which can be sorted by various properties

-POST a new article
+GET a list of all posted articles, which can be sorted by various properties POST a new article

 /api/articles/:article_id:

 GET individual article information

-PATCH in order to vote up or down for an article

-DELETE an article
+PATCH in order to vote up or down for an article DELETE an article

 /api/articles/:article_id/comments:

-GET a list of comments, which can be sorted by various properties

-POST a new comment to an individual article
+GET a list of comments, which can be sorted by various properties POST a new comment to an individual article

 /api/comments/:comment_id:

-PATCH in order to vote up or down for a particular comment

-DELETE a comment
+PATCH in order to vote up or down for a particular comment DELETE a comment